 Security and privacy are Whistic’s primary objectives.
 We employ a variety of tools and processes to continually analyze and improve our security practices.
 However, the constant evolution of threats makes it impossible for our team to stay ahead of all potential vulnerabilities.

-To help us keep ahead of emerging threats and vulnerabilities, we welcome arbitrary security research surrounding our Services.
-All internet-facing assets are in scope, with preference given to issues found under console-stage.whistic.com.
+Due to competing priorities and limited resources, we welcome arbitrary security research surrounding our Services.
+All internet-facing assets are in scope, with preference given to issues found under console.whistic.co.

 We provide safe harbor for the Computer Fraud and Abuse Act (“CFAA”) and the Digital Millennium Copyright Act (“DMCA”), as well as any similar or successor legislative actions for all research that is conducted in good faith.
 We also permit and encourage responsible disclosure of any vulnerability findings, as long as any and all such disclosures do not violate the confidentiality of any in-scope or Whistic customer data.